Retrieve content with Optimizely Graph

 Restricted Content in Content Areas

 When a content area is indexed, any referenced content is "inlined" into the area.
-This allows you to query the content area as if the referenced content is part of it.
+This lets you query the content area as if the referenced content is part of it.
 Optimizely Graph does not evaluate user permissions at query time to verify access to content within a content area; this is determined during indexing.

-Criteria for Content Appearance in Content Areas For content to be included in a content area, it must meet at least one of the following criteria:
+For content to be included in a content area, it must meet at least one of the following criteria:

-• The content is public (i.e., it has "Read" permission for the "Everyone" group).
+- The content is public (i.e., it has Read permission for the Everyone group).

-• The content is located in the "For this Page" folder.
+- The content is located in the For this Page folder.